OwenDa/portfolio-3/README.md

     **Case 3: The user enters the correct number of values for the sample, but the input contains a typo.**
     T-Tester relays the values for a sample back to the user in a message such as, "You entered: [1, 2, 3, 4, 6].
 Is this correct?
 Y/N".
 The values shown in this message have been automatically formatted, making them easy to read and increasing the user's ability to spot any typos.
 For example, the data above may have originally been entered by the user as "1,,,, 2,3,  4, 6,,", but the program has formatted it in a more consistent and readable manner.
 If the data does contain a typo, the user will respond "N" to decline confirmation and be asked to enter the values again.

-- Avoid crashing/restarting the program if I inadvertantly enter incorrect input
+- Avoid crashing/restarting the program if I inadvertently enter incorrect input
     + When invalid input is entered, a helpful message is displayed prompting the user to amend their input and allowing them to continue from the relevant step of the process.
 In most cases, this is the previous step within a given process.

     Where an as yet unforeseen error arises, the program will attempt to return the user to the Main Menu.
-If, for any reason, this fails, or where the error arises within the Main Menu, the program will close though its own quit process.
+If for any reason, this fails, or where the error arises within the Main Menu, the program will close through its own quit process.
 T-Tester's quit process informs the user, "Sorry, something went wrong. [error message].
 Quitting program..." before quitting with Python's built-in quit function.
 A slight delay is added between the phrases of this message to ensure the reader is not unduly alarmed and has time to take in the message.
 If, for any reason, the T-Teminal's quit process cannot run as intended, it will simply use the built-in Python quit function without any communication to the user.
 Ctrl+C/Cmd+C will terminate the program and therefore does not allow further activity or communication from the program itself.

 - Receive feedback in case of erroneous input
     + Helpful and descriptive error messages and prompts are used wherever possible within the program whenever invalid data is entered.
 The user is then offered the opportunity to re-enter this data without needing to restart the program or even restart the testing process if using the program's testing functions.